I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbackswide-sessionstatus.md

 <p>This method's return value is ignored by the engine.</p>

 ## -remarks
-<p>This method is only called by the engine if the DEBUG_EVENT_SESSION_STATUS flag is set in the mask returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550625">IDebugEventCallbacksWide::GetInterestMask</a>.</p>
+<p>This method is only called by the engine if the DEBUG_EVENT_SESSION_STATUS flag is set in the mask returned by <a href="debugger.idebugeventcallbackswide_getinterestmask">IDebugEventCallbacksWide::GetInterestMask</a>.</p>

-<p>After the engine has notified all the event callbacks of the change in the session status, it will also notify any loaded <a href="debugger.introduction#extensions#extensions">extensions</a> that export the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540478">DebugExtensionNotify</a> callback method.
+<p>After the engine has notified all the event callbacks of the change in the session status, it will also notify any loaded <a href="debugger.introduction#extensions#extensions">extensions</a> that export the <a href="debugger.debugextensionnotify">DebugExtensionNotify</a> callback method.
 The value that it passes to the extensions depends on the value of <i>Status</i>.
 If <i>Status</i> is DEBUG_SESSION_ACTIVE, it passes DEBUG_SESSION_ACTIVE; otherwise, it passes DEBUG_SESSION_INACTIVE.</p>

-<p>In the DEBUG_SESSION_ACTIVE case, the engine follows the debugger session change notification with a target state change notification by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550573">IDebugEventCallbacksWide::ChangeDebuggeeState</a> on the event callbacks and passing DEBUG_CDS_ALL in the <i>Flags</i> parameter.
-In all other cases, the engine precedes this notification with an engine state change notification by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550578">IDebugEventCallbacksWide::ChangeEngineState</a> on the event callbacks and passing DEBUG_CES_EXECUTION_STATUS in the <i>Flags</i> parameter.</p>

-<p>For more information about handling events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.
-For information about debugger sessions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.</p>

-<p>This method is only called by the engine if the DEBUG_EVENT_SESSION_STATUS flag is set in the mask returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff550625">IDebugEventCallbacksWide::GetInterestMask</a>.</p>

-<p>After the engine has notified all the event callbacks of the change in the session status, it will also notify any loaded <a href="debugger.introduction#extensions#extensions">extensions</a> that export the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540478">DebugExtensionNotify</a> callback method.
-The value that it passes to the extensions depends on the value of <i>Status</i>.
-If <i>Status</i> is DEBUG_SESSION_ACTIVE, it passes DEBUG_SESSION_ACTIVE; otherwise, it passes DEBUG_SESSION_INACTIVE.</p>

-<p>In the DEBUG_SESSION_ACTIVE case, the engine follows the debugger session change notification with a target state change notification by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550573">IDebugEventCallbacksWide::ChangeDebuggeeState</a> on the event callbacks and passing DEBUG_CDS_ALL in the <i>Flags</i> parameter.
-In all other cases, the engine precedes this notification with an engine state change notification by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff550578">IDebugEventCallbacksWide::ChangeEngineState</a> on the event callbacks and passing DEBUG_CES_EXECUTION_STATUS in the <i>Flags</i> parameter.</p>
+<p>In the DEBUG_SESSION_ACTIVE case, the engine follows the debugger session change notification with a target state change notification by calling <a href="debugger.idebugeventcallbackswide_changedebuggeestate">IDebugEventCallbacksWide::ChangeDebuggeeState</a> on the event callbacks and passing DEBUG_CDS_ALL in the <i>Flags</i> parameter.
+In all other cases, the engine precedes this notification with an engine state change notification by calling <a href="debugger.idebugeventcallbackswide_changeenginestate">IDebugEventCallbacksWide::ChangeEngineState</a> on the event callbacks and passing DEBUG_CES_EXECUTION_STATUS in the <i>Flags</i> parameter.</p>

 <p>For more information about handling events, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff552239">Monitoring Events</a>.
 For information about debugger sessions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff541386">Debugging Session and Execution Model</a>.</p>